Tech-Labi/medusa-marketplace-plugin/CONTRIBUTING.md

     ```
 2.  **Install dependencies**
     ```bash
-    npm install
+    yarn
     ```
 3.  **Start development mode**
     ```bash
-    npx medusa plugin:develop
+    yarn dev
     ```
     This command will:
     * Watch for changes in the plugin.
 Whenever a file is changed, the plugin is automatically built.
     * Publish the plugin changes to the local package registry.
 This will automatically update the plugin in the Medusa     application using it.
     * Provide real-time HMR updates of admin extensions.
+4.  **Build**
+    ```bash
+    yarn build
+    ```

 ## How to publish a new version